 It's not easy.
 In Brazil, pediatric specialties aren't highly valued.
 Pediatric-specific tools are scarce, and pediatric hospitals are few and far between.
 Dr. Lage is a popular instructor who consistently wins student-favorite awards, but of the 400 or so students she's worked with over the years, exactly three have gone into pediatric surgery.

 "To me this is a crisis of public health," she says.
-"It is really hard.
+"It's really hard.
 Dr. Peña and Dr. Bischoff have taught me a lot, but they also give me the courage to keep going."

 The crisis is not unique to Brazil.
 Every day, kids born with treatable colorectal malformations get bad reconstructions and, in an instant, lose their chance to live normally, to find intimacy, to have children of their own.